petofrank/blog/README.md

 -  Notes:
-    - database can be accessed locally from using localhost as host name
+    - database can be accessed locally from host machine using localhost as host name
     - Pagination is set to 3 elements per page
     - there are no fixtures for comments and posts